-    Near the Hot Short Mountain Trail you can overnight camp before get an early (pre-dawn) start for the climb up Old Rag.
+Near the Hot Short Mountain Trail, you can overnight camp before getting an early (pre-dawn) start for the climb up Old Rag.

 You’re sure to beat the crowds to the top and have sunrise over the East Coast all to yourself…